exiledfan

 There are always fandoms you’re warned about, not because of the fan object itself, but because of the climate.
 One Direction fandom was always one I was warned about, and it’s the one that broke me.

 I wasn’t looking for a new fandom when I took a gander at the One Direction corner of Tumblr, I didn’t even expect it to be particularly active considering the supposed hiatus had already started, and long past their last performance.
 Yet it was brimming with activity.
-Fandom factions were separated based on beliefs, detectable hostility, and amusement between each other.
+Fandom factions were separated based on beliefs, detectable hostility, and bemused between one another.

-There were those that believed Zayn Malik’s departure was a publicity stunt; those that believed various constellations of intra-band relationships were being covered up; those who believed some, or all of the men were closeted; those who didn’t believe closeting even existed; those who primarily worshipped sisters and/or girlfriends, holding them in higher regard than the band members themselves and focusing their fandom building efforts around them.
-Those who proudly identified as antis, whose identity has been formed in opposition to others.
+There were those that believed Zayn Malik’s departure was a publicity stunt; those that believed various constellations of intra-band relationships were being covered up; those who believed some, or all of the men were closeted; those who didn’t believe closeting even existed; those who primarily worshipped sisters and/or girlfriends, holding them in higher regard than the band members themselves, and focusing their fandom building efforts around them.
+Those who proudly identified as antis, whose identity has been formed in opposition to other subgroups, or people.

 And then there were the stuffed bears, my downfall.